akveo/nebular/docs/articles/design-system/custom-theme.md

 ## Primary Color

-Lastly, let's make the final change and replace primary blue color with desired violet one:
+Lastly, let's make the final change and replace the primary blue color with desired violet one:

 ```scss
 $nb-themes: nb-register-theme((